PerplexedSphex/rmp-public-data/EPA_API_README.md

 ## Overview

 The `epa_facility_data.py` script retrieves detailed information about facilities registered in the EPA's Risk Management Plan (RMP) database.
-It provides a convenient way to access facility information, emergency plans, processes, and chemicals stored at these facilities.
+It first searches for all facility submissions associated with a specific EPA Facility ID, then retrieves detailed information for each facility.
+This provides a comprehensive way to access facility information, emergency plans, processes, and chemicals stored at these facilities.

 ## Features

+- Searches for all facility submissions associated with an EPA Facility ID
-- Retrieves comprehensive facility data from the EPA RMP API
+- Retrieves comprehensive facility data for each submission from the EPA RMP API
-- Displays formatted information about the facility, including:
+- Displays formatted information about each facility, including:
   - Basic facility details (name, location, contact info)
   - Emergency plan information
   - Process details
   - Chemical inventories
-- Saves the complete data to a JSON file for further analysis
+- Saves all data to JSON files in an organized directory structure
-- Supports command-line arguments to specify different facility IDs
+- Supports command-line arguments to specify different EPA Facility IDs

 ## Requirements